dot166/jOS_j-lib/README.md

 ## Build subfolder can only be built with aosp, rest of sdk can be built with gradle

+the j-SDK will work ONLY ON ANDROID PIE (9) AND LATER!!

 add the following lines to your settings.gradle
 ```
 dependencyResolutionManagement {